 Registration for the keynote session is included in full-week registrations.
 “Per day” or Section 504 Institute registrants may add on the keynote session by contacting Shannon Weber at email@example.com or by phone at (610) 758-5557.

-The symposium offers a separable two-day (June 27-28) education component for school district Section 504 coordinators and others interested or involved in the Section 504 mandate for school districts.
-The participants in the Section 504 component have the option to register for one or more of the previous days in the Symposium.
+The symposium offers an overlapping, but separable two-day (June 23-24) education component for school district Section 504 coordinators and others interested or involved in the Section 504 mandate for school districts.
+Registrants for the Section 504 component have the option to register also for one or more of the previous days in the Symposium.